windwardboy/librostream/PROGRESS_LOG.md

 **Solution Strategy: Webhook-Triggered, Queue-Based Import using Official LibriVox API**

-This revised strategy aims to decouple the import process from direct cron job execution, leveraging Laravel's robust queue system and a secure HTTP trigger for maximum reliability and data integrity.
+This revised strategy aimed to decouple the import process from direct cron job execution, leveraging Laravel's robust queue system and a secure HTTP trigger for maximum reliability and data integrity.

 **Key Components & Implementation Plan:**